You do not need a visa to enter or travel through Kosovo as a visitor. A 90-day entry stamp will be issued which is renewable for longer stays.

 If you’re coming to Kosovo for a short stay (90 days or less), and will be staying in a hotel, hostel or other registered landlord, that business will notify the police of your presence on your behalf.
 If you plan to stay in a private house (for example, with friends or family) then you must notify the nearest police station of where you’re staying.
 If you plan to stay in Kosovo for longer than 90 days, you will need to register with the Ministry of Internal Affairs for a Residence Permit.

 The authorities in Serbia don’t consider the designated crossing points from Kosovo to be official ‘international’ border crossing points.

-Foreign nationals have been denied entry to Serbia if they have Republic of Kosovo stamps in their passports and the Serbian authorities may not allow you to travel into Serbia if you hold these stamps.
+Foreign nationals have been denied entry to Serbia if they have Republic of Kosovo stamps in their passports.
 We are also aware of isolated incidents where Serbian authorities have cancelled Kosovo stamps in passports of foreign nationals.